balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 If we have $G$ act on itself by conjugation, the orbit of an element $g$, a.k.a the disjoint equivalence class, is called the [conjugacy class](https://en.wikipedia.org/wiki/Conjugacy_class) of $g$.
 The stabilizer subgroup under conjugation for $g$ is the subgroup that fixes $g$ by conjugation.
 What does that mean?
 It means that it's all the elements $g$ commutes with.
 There is a special name for that: the [centralizer](https://mathworld.wolfram.com/Centralizer.html) of $g$ in $G$, denoted $C_G(g)$.
 The elements that commute with everything are called the [center](https://en.wikipedia.org/wiki/Center_(group_theory)) of $G$, $Z(G)$ - it is easy to see that the center is the intersection of all the centralizers and hence it is also a subgroup.

-It is easy to prove (p 125 in [1]) that conjugation preserves the length of the cycles of a permutation, i.e. all the conjugates within a conjugacy class have the same cycle lengths.
+It is easy to prove (p 125 in {% cite dummit2003abstract %}) that conjugation preserves the length of the cycles of a permutation, i.e. all the conjugates within a conjugacy class have the same cycle lengths.
 In Mathematica, you could write a function called `CycleLengths` that does this calculation.

 {% raw %}
 ```mathematica